publiclab/leaflet-blurred-location-display/README.md

 If number of markers are greater than 45 , the color is :#8B0000

 NOTE : Clicking on each rectangle shows the pop-up showing number of markers in that rectangle .

+## Testing

+Automated tests are an essential way to ensure that new changes don't break existing functionality, and can help you be confident that your code is ready to be merged in.
+We use Jasmine for testing: https://jasmine.github.io/2.4/introduction.html

+To run tests, open /test.html in a browser.
+If you have phantomjs installed, you can run `grunt jasmine` to run tests on the commandline.

+You can find the installation instructions for phantomjs in its official [build documentation](http://phantomjs.org/build.html).
+For Ubuntu/debian based system you can follow [these instructions](https://gist.github.com/julionc/7476620) or use the script mentioned there.

+To add new tests, edit the `*_spec.js` files in `/spec/javascripts/`.

+## Developers

+Help improve Public Lab software!

+* Join the 'plots-dev@googlegroups.com' discussion list to get involved
+* Look for open issues at https://github.com/publiclab/leaflet-blurred-location/issues
+* We're specifically asking for help with issues labelled with [help-wanted](https://github.com/publiclab/leaflet-blurred-location/labels/help-wanted) tag
+* Find lots of info on contributing at http://publiclab.org/wiki/developers
+* Review specific contributor guidelines at http://publiclab.org/wiki/contributing-to-public-lab-software
+* Some devs hang out in http://publiclab.org/chat (irc webchat)
+* Join our gitter chat at https://gitter.im/publiclab/publiclab

+## First Time?

+New to open source/free software?
+Here is a selection of issues we've made especially for first-timers.
+We're here to help, so just ask if one looks interesting : https://github.com/publiclab/eaflet-blurred-location-display/labels/first-timers-only